alia-peterson/whats-cooking/README.md

 ---

 ## Technologies
-JS, Fetch/Async, HTML, & CSS/SCSS, Normalize, Webpack
+JS, Fetch/Async, JSON, Mocha, Chai, HTML, CSS/SCSS, Normalize, Webpack

 ## Deployment
 This app requires a local server to be running independent of GH.
 Clone down [this repo](https://github.com/turingschool-examples/whats-cookin-api) and follow the instructions in the README.
 Once the server is running on your local machine, the site can be seen in all of it's glory here: